BadPingHere/WynnBuildDB/readme.md

 ## Download

-You can [download](https://github.com/BadPingHere/WynnBuildDB/releases/latest) the latest installable version of Trusted for Windows, macOS and Linux.
+You can [download](https://github.com/BadPingHere/WynnBuildDB/releases/latest) the latest installable version of WynnBuildDB for Windows, macOS and Linux.

 ## Credits